Key Quote

 Technique 1 — CONTRAST — URBAN NOISE VS NATURAL SOUND

 Antrobus structures the poem around a central contrast between the chaotic noise of a London coffeehouse and the meaningful sounds of the Zealandia forest in New Zealand.
 In the city, sound is a barrier — the coffee machine drowns out human speech, making communication impossible.
-In the forest, sound becomes a form of communion: bird calls are not noise but language, and the Māori woman who teaches them becomes a translator between the speaker and the natural world.
+In the forest, sound becomes a form of communioncommunion — A sharing or exchanging of intimate thoughts; a deep connection: bird calls are not noise but language, and the Māori woman who teaches them becomes a translator between the speaker and the natural world.

-This contrast subverts (overturns) conventional assumptions about deafness.
+This contrast subvertssubverts — Undermines or overturns an established idea or expectation conventional assumptions about deafness.
 The poem suggests that it is not the d/Deaf speaker who is disconnected from sound but rather the city that produces meaningless noise.
-In the forest, where sounds have purpose and pattern, the speaker finds a form of hearing that does not depend on the auditory system alone — a multisensory experience that includes sight, vibration, and cultural knowledge.
+In the forest, where sounds have purpose and pattern, the speaker finds a form of hearing that does not depend on the auditory system alone — a multisensorymultisensory — Involving or stimulating more than one of the senses experience that includes sight, vibration, and cultural knowledge.

 Key Words